2025–26 Taiwan Football Premier League

-The 2025–26 Taiwan Football Premier League is the ninth season of Taiwan Football Premier League, the top-flight association football competition in Taiwan under its current format.
-Starting from this season, the league will change to July-June season format.
-The season begin on 17 August 2025 and finish on 24 May 2026.
+The 2025–26 Taiwan Football Premier League was the ninth season of Taiwan Football Premier League, the top-flight association football competition in Taiwan under its current format.
+Starting from this season, the league changed to July-June season format.
+The season began on 17 August 2025 and finished on 30 May 2026.

 Teams

 Promotions and relegations

 There are 8 teams in the league, including 7 teams from the 2024 season and 1 team promoted from the 2024 League 2.

 Teams relegated to League 2

 Taipei Vikings was the only team relegated after finishing last place in the previous season, ending their one year stay in the top tier.
 However, Taipei Vikings didn't participate in the 2025 Taiwan President FA Cup, led them to forfeit their playing spot in League 2 for the 2025–26 season.

 Teams promoted from League 2

 Taichung Rock, the champions of League 2 in 2024 earned automatic promotion and was the only team promoted after Inter Taoyuan had lost 1–2 to Ming Chuan University in the promotion/relegation playoffs.